Regina's historic buildings and precincts: Federal

 The old Post Office (officially renamed the Prince Edward Building in 2003) has now been converted to commercial and cultural use in connection with the ongoing attempt now dating back three decades to revitalize downtown Scarth Street as a pedestrian mall.
 It houses the Globe Theatre.
 It was completed in 1907; its 1912 clock tower was for many years locally regarded as Regina’s Big Ben.
 The building was replaced as a post office in 1956 by the current post office on Saskatchewan Drive (formerly South Railway Street).

 Regina's second multi-story office block after the venerable and now-demolished McCallum & Hill Building was the Motherwell Building at the corner of Victoria Avenue and Rose Street.
 It was constructed in 1954–56 to a design by local Regina architects in the typical "international style," with its outer service being Tyndall stone.
 Its purpose was to house, inter alia, Prairie Farm Rehabilitation Administration (PFRA) and Western Canadian Engineering Projects.
 It has official heritage status in recognition of its architectural significance and has now been converted to condominium title and residential use.

 For many years it, together with the immediately adjacent Hotel Saskatchewan and the 1963 Saskatchewan Power Building, also on Victoria Avenue, were, with the Provincial Legislative Building and the spires of Holy Rosary Roman Catholic Cathedral, the only high-rise structures in the city.
 They were visible from many miles' distance as one approached Regina by road from any direction, though multiple multi-story buildings now obscure the older ones.
-(The open top floor of the Saskatchewan Power Building was long open for the public to have a high-rise open air view, which of course is extremely long distance on the absolutely featureless plane in the Regina area, apart from the modest spring runoff Wascana Creek which begins just a few miles to the southwest; it is now long-since closed as a precaution against anyone using the site for jumping as suicide.)
+(The open top floor of the Saskatchewan Power Building was long open for the public to have a high-rise open air view, which of course is extremely long distance on the absolutely featureless plain in the Regina area, apart from the modest spring runoff Wascana Creek which begins just a few miles to the southwest; it is now long-since closed as a precaution against anyone using the site for jumping as suicide.)